Autodesk/aomi/docs/extract.md

 If your template requires iteration across a bunch of secrets then you may use the `aomi_items` variable, which is Python dictionary accessible from the Jinja2 template.
 This is automatically added to every `aomi` template context.

+## Builtin Templates

-`aomi` now includes some built in templates.
+`aomi` includes some built in templates.
 They are specified them with a `builtin:` prefix.
 In combination with the key modification and extra variables this should allow easy support of non Vault native applications.
 When interacting with the builtin templates the `--extra-args` and `--key-map` can be used to help work with existing Vault schemas.

 You may list all included builtin templates by invoking `aomi template --builtin-list`.
 You may get information on the template itself by invoking `aomi template --builtin-info foo` where `foo` is the template name.
 The following is a list of all templates and their required variables.